1.) Mistake #1: Plugging in the Content at the end

 Mood boards

 The first is mood or style boards.
 These can save a lot of time and hassle down the line.
 It's so tempting to dive right into Squarespace, but if you do and come up with a design that the client doesn't like, then, that can be a lot of frustration and time thrown away.
 Mood boards are the step before design.
 With the brief in mind, gather some inspiration and website screenshots and graphics and then have a conversation with the client.
 Is this the vibe and look that they desire?
 Try to point them in the right direction and take the feedback on board.
 This may sound like such a fleeting part of the process but it's an important part of designing websites.
+We used this on our Squarespace Coffee Shop template.
 All the best projects that have I been involved with have had the most research and mood board work done in them.

 PhotoShop, Sketch or Figma